 These truffles are nut-free, gluten-free, sweetened naturally AND they’re good for you!
 Yes, that’s right, despite tasting decadent and festive, these gingerbread cookie dough truffles are made with wholesome ingredients that will make you feel great and give you a lovely boost of nutrients.
 If you'd prefer not to coat in chocolate, you can double the "gingerbread sprinkle" and roll the gingerbread cookie dough balls in that instead.
 Although you can buy tiger nut flour and oat flour, you can make your own by whizzing tiger nuts or oats in a food processor or blender.

+This fabulous recipe comes from MIH family member, teacher and food alchemist Amy Hiller!
 These festive treats are absolutely delicious and I think they tick a lot of boxes!
 Instead of stewed fruit, the filling is a rich, thick chocolatey mixture bursting full of texture and flavour.
-Makes 17/18 small pies.

 Sshhhh don’t tell anyone!
 These decadent fudgey chocolate muffins are secretly packed full of wonderful ingredients that are good for you!
 Based on the flavour and texture, you’d never know that there were fruits, seeds and all-sorts lurking in them.